ausdebating/constitution/constitution.rst

 ^^^^^^^^^^^^

 #.
-A representative member of the association may nominate another member of the association to cast a proxy vote on their behalf at a meeting.
+A Representative Member of the association may nominate another member of the association to cast a proxy vote on their behalf at a meeting.
    #.
+A proxy vote does not need to be cast by a member of the same debating group as the Representative Member.
+#.
 Such a nomination must be made in writing, and acknowledged by the chair of that meeting.
 #.
 Such a nomination may constrain the proxy vote to be cast.
 #.
-No person may act as a proxy for more than one other person.
+No person may act as a proxy for more than one Representative Member.
+#.
+This provision shall not affect the right of a Representative Member to delegate their voting rights as described in `Delegation of Voting Rights`_.

 Postal or electronic ballots